vietanhdtd/news/README.md

-# CoderSchool FTW - * Name of Your Project Here *
+# CoderSchool FTW - * Pew News *

-Created with love by: <Your Name Here>
+Created with love by: Viet Anh Nguyen

 One or two sentence summary of your project.